Explore Your Family History With A DIY Family Tree

 One Fab Day

-Once you’ve got all of your supplies ready to go, it’s time to get stamping.
+Once all the supplies are ready to go, it’s time to get stamping.
 Make sure you know exactly where you want the kids to put their fingerprints — you might even want to do a few practice rounds on a blank sheet of paper to teach them the process.
 Then dip the tips of your fingers on the ink pad so it covers your full fingerprint, and press your finger down on the end of the branch to create a fingerprint "leaf."
 Continue the process with the different color ink pads until you’ve filled out the tree and have enough branches for your family members.
 Let the ink dry completely before you move on to the next step.

 Step 5: Fill in the Details